eXascaleInfolab/pSCAN/README.md

 	...
 	3  // <noden_degree>
 	```
-  - Spase separated List of neigbours for each node in a new line, `b_adj.bin`:
+  - Space separated List of neighbors for each node in a new line, `b_adj.bin`:

 	```
-	1 2 3 4 // neighbours of vertex 0
+	1 2 3 4 // neighbors of vertex 0
-	0 2 3   // neighbours of vertex 1
+	0 2 3   // neighbors of vertex 1
 	...
 	```

 ## Output
 The CNL (clusters nodes list) output is a standard format, generalization of the Stanford SNAP ground-truth communities.
 It is an input format for various NMI-evaluation algorithms.
 Each line of the file corresponds to the single resulting cluster, where member nodes are specified separated by the space/tab with optional share.
 For example:
 ```